tevnpowers/text-studio/README.md

 ### Data Loader
 In this system, a Data Loader is responsible for loading data that exists outside of the application into a canonical *TextStudio* data set.
 It must also provide the inverse functionality, to write a *TextStudio* data set to an external location.

-A `DataLoader` plugin is a subclass of the `text_studio.DataLoader` abstract class, and defines the following functions:
+A `DataLoader` plugin is a subclass of the `text_studio.DataLoader` abstract class, and implements the following class methods:

  - `load`: Create the list of data instances for a `text_studio.Dataset`from data that exists outside of the application.
      - Parameters: